The Trendy Science Teacher

 #4: Virtual Crime Scene

 One of my favorite parts of teaching forensics is creating mock crime scenes for my students.
 Although this year’s crime scenes may look a little different, there is no reason why we can’t still offer our students digital mock crime scenes that allow them to showcase their skills.
 In this digital crime scene, students will make observations, collect evidence, and use their deductive reasoning skills to solve the crime.
-Here is the supporting document that I will be using for this activity.
-It was created by one of the members of our Forensic Science Teacher Facebook Group.
+Here is the the supporting document that I created for my students.

 #5: Virtual Crime Lab Tour

-This Youtube video is a great way to show students what goes on inside of a real-life crime lab.
-I plan on having my students watch this tour and answer the following questions:
+This YouTube video is a great way to show students what goes on inside of a real-life crime lab.
+I plan on having my students watch this tour and answer these guided video questions.

 #6: Fingerprint Case Study-Digital Assignment